olavlan/repo2publish/README.md

-# Github repository to publishing platform
+# Prepare Github repository for publishing platform

 ## Running the program